cschlay/COMP.CS.400-Project/01_lexer/README.md

 They are defined as dictionary.
-Every token that can be lowercase only is defined as function and the type is changed to keywords type if it is found in the dictionary.
+Every token that can be lowercase only is defined as function and the type is changed to "keyword" if it is found in the dictionary.

 E.g. `IDENT` can be all lowercase so it is defined as